aws-samples/clickstream-sdk-samples/README.md

 ## Android SDK Example
 Android example app **Joomia** shopping app is forked from https://github.com/joelkanyi/Joomia.
 To get started with the Android example, refer to the [Android Example README](android/README.md).

+You can refer this [PR](https://github.com/aws-samples/clickstream-sdk-samples/pull/6/files) to learn how to integrate Clickstream Android SDK.

 More references:

 [Clickstream Android SDK Repositry](https://github.com/awslabs/clickstream-android)